Building MariaDB on CentOS

 In the event that you are using the Linux-based operating system CentOS or any of its derivatives, you can optionally compile MariaDB from source code.
 This is useful in cases where you want use a more advanced release than the one that's available in the official repositories, or when you want to enable certain feature that are not otherwise accessible.

-Installing Build Dependencies
+Installing Build Dependencies for MariaDB 5.5

 Before you start building MariaDB, you first need to install the build dependencies required to run the compile.
 CentOS provides a tool for installing build dependencies.
 The